helq/the-little-cppler-book/07-content-block-1.4.md

   \end{cases} $$

 Which gives us the sequence $0,1,1,2,3,5,8,13,21,34,55,...$.
-Notice how every number in the sequence (except the first two) is equal to the sum to both its predecesors.
+Notice how every number in the sequence (except the first two) is equal to the sum of both its predecesors.

 Write a program that prints on the screen the first 20 fibonacci numbers using loops (either `while`{.cpp} or `for`{.cpp} loops).